Vizconde murders: Prosecution

 The trial began in August 1995 before Parañaque RTC Judge Amelita Tolentino.
 Alfaro had testified that she knew the suspects and was at the Vizconde house when the crime was committed.
 By her account, after a drug session with the group, Webb allegedly had hatched his plan to rape Carmela Vizconde.
 Webb wanted Alfaro, the then-girlfriend of one of the accused men, Peter Estrada, to join them because Estrellita Vizconde only allowed her daughter to go out and entertain female visitors.

 Alfaro testified that as Webb followed Carmela into the dining room, she decided to step outside for a smoke.
-From there she allegedly saw Lejano and Ventura take a knife from the kitchen drawer, while the rest of the gang acted as lookouts.
+From there she allegedly saw Lejano and Ventura took out a knife from the kitchen drawer, while the rest of the gang acted as lookouts.
 Alfaro said Estrellita was killed before Webb began to rape Carmela.
 Jennifer woke up and, seeing Webb violating her sister, jumped on him and bit him.
 He then hurled the little girl to a wall and started stabbing her.

 Alfaro said that when she went back to the house, she saw the bodies of Estrellita and Jennifer on the bed and Webb raping Carmela on the floor.
 Lejano and Ventura also took turns raping Carmela, before finishing her off with numerous stabs.
 Alfaro said that policeman Gerardo Biong "was instructed by Webb, in my presence, to take care of the house where the incident happened".
 Alfaro also said that she bumped into Biong at the Faces Disco in Makati in March 1995 and relayed to her the offer of the group to give her a free ticket to the United States to shut her up.
 She added that suspect Miguel Rodriguez warned her to "shut up or you're gonna get killed" in the same disco on April 8, 1995, prompting her to voluntarily submit herself to the National Bureau of Investigation (NBI) for protection.
 According to the footage of the trial, Alfaro had been able to identify all the defendants by their names.
 The defense questioned Alfaro's credibility noting that she admitted to being under the influence of drugs when she allegedly witnessed the crime and had made inconsistent statements on her two affidavits.
 Alfaro said she was then having reservations when she first executed the first affidavit and held back vital information due to her natural reaction of mistrust.